broodminder/userguide/docs/en/20_quick_start_guide.md

 !!! warning "The velvet bag is important!"
     The velvet bag serves two key purposes:

-    1. It prevents insects and bugs from nesting in your hub — the electronics are warm and can attract them.
+    1. It prevents insects and bugs from nesting in your hub — the electronics are warm and they love it.
     2. It protects the electronics from direct sunlight, improving durability while still allowing airflow for temperature and humidity measurements.